 – employees and hired consultants of the H&M group or any entities owned in full or in part by the H&M group,

-– employees and consultants of KTH Innovation, Accenture and The Mills Fabrica or such other project partners as announced by the Foundation,
+– employees and consultants of KTH Royal Institute of Technology, Accenture and The Mills Fabrica or such other project partners as announced by the Foundation,

 – members of the Expert Panel,

 – immediate family members and/or household members of the individuals mentioned in this clause, or

 2.3 The Foundation reserves the right to exclude any Participant and any Entry from the Challenge at any time, for any reason, without prior notice and without compensation.

 3.1 To take part in the Challenge, Participant shall complete and submit an Entry.
 The Entry shall describe an idea and include a plan to develop that idea into an innovation, a budget etc., as set out in the application form on globalchangeaward.com/apply